KyleRego/anki_books/docs/development.md

 ## Ruby dependencies

-The `Gemfile` specifies what gems are required by the application.
+The `Gemfile` specifies what Ruby gems are required by the application.
 With the Bundler package manager, `bundle install` will download and install the gems and their gem dependencies.

 ## System dependencies